chipKIT32/pic32-Arduino-USB-Bootloader-original/readme.txt

        } > debug_exec_mem

 // These files originated from the cpustick.com skeleton project from
-// http://www.cpustick.com/downloads.htm and was originally written
+// http://www.cpustick.com/downloads.htm and were originally written
 // by Rich Testardi; please preserve this reference.